Interest Only Remortgages

 Below are some examples of repayment vehicles that lenders find acceptable:

-Each application will be judged on a case by case basis and will be down to other factors.
+Each interest only remortgage application will be judged on a case-by-case basis and will be down to other factors.
 Depending on what your repayment vehicle is, this will ultimately influence the length of the mortgage term each lender would be prepared to offer you.

-Your mortgage expert will be able to give you the most up to date advice for your circumstances.
+Your interest only remortgage expert will be able to give you the most up to date advice for your circumstances.

 Can I get an interest only mortgage anywhere in the UK?

-Every country will have slightly different criteria, in England & Wales most UK lenders will cover the vast majority of areas
+Every country will have slightly different criteria, in England & Wales most UK lenders will cover most areas.

-In Scotland there are sometimes restrictions on certain postcodes, in this instance you may need to seek the help of a specialist lender and most certainly a mortgage expert will be needed.
+In Scotland there are sometimes restrictions on certain postcodes, in this instance you may need to seek the help of a specialist lender, and most certainly an interest only remortgage expert will be needed.

-Northern Ireland is very similar to Scotland, a number of UK lenders don’t lend in Northern Ireland, this means the criteria is stricter with the ones that do.
+Northern Ireland is like Scotland, many UK lenders do not lend in Northern Ireland, this means the criteria is stricter with the ones that do.
 Things to consider: